ashn-dot-dev/site/src/blog/wip.md

 ```

 Slices in Sunder do not have a `length` member, but the `countof` operator
-serves a similar function, returning the number of elements in a slice:
+serves a similar purpose, returning the number of elements in a slice:

 ```
 if countof(a) <= 1 {